rightjs/rightjs-docs/docs/en/docs/dom/element.md

     wrap(Element wrapper) -> Element self

-Wraps the current element with the given one
+Wraps the current element with the given one.

     // <div id="one"><div id="two"></div></div>